Setting up with Docker on Linux

 Once again, in the next section, you will be running the commands inside of these containers.
 When the instruction directs you to "the root directory

-", it is/opencxl-core
+", it is/opencis-core

-in opencxl-core container. "opencxl-qemu
+in opencis-core container. "opencis-qemu

-directory" is/opencxl-qemu
+directory" is/opencis-qemu

-in opencxl-qemu container. -
+in opencis-qemu container. -

 The above setup instructions are intended for Docker beginners.
 Advanced Docker users can examine